Vertica Integration with MicroStrategy: Connection Guide

 Create a DSN as described in Creating an ODBC Data Source Name (DSN).

-From the Windows Start menu, open MicroStrategy Secure Enterprise to open the MicroStrategy landing page in your browser.
+From the Windows Start menu, open MicroStrategy Web.

-When you create reports, they will be available in this project only.
+When you create reports, you can access it in this project.

 Click Add External Data to create a connection to Vertica.